tpgmartin/machine-learning-nanodegree/capstone/report.md

 Data preprocessing was achieved using PCA with dimensional reduction.
-This was to enable a speed up in the training and execution time of the classifier, which has been shown to not degrade performance in general - and has even let to some improvement[8].
+This was to enable a speed up in the training and execution time of the classifier, which has been shown to not degrade performance in general - and has even let to some improvement.
 This is also a very necessary step when processing such a large and feature reach dataset such as MNIST especially when training on general purpose hardware.
 The number of components to use in this step comes follows from two considerations.
-Firstly, a previous study using PCA on the MNIST dataset showed boosted SVM performance for a number of principal components below 100[8].
+Firstly, a previous study using PCA on the MNIST dataset showed boosted SVM performance for a number of principal components below 100[7].
 Secondly, by looking at the explained variance ratio, we see that over 91% of the variance is accounted for by the top 100 components.